Product Development Articles

 Breadboarding: A Simple Way to Prototype

 There is an awkwardness defining the solution for a software project.
 Some projects define the solution by generating a backlog of features to implement.
 They specify what should be built, but create few insights about the user’s experience.
-On the other hand, a project could start by emphasizing the visual experience with clickable mockups.
-While […]
+To bring in the user’s perspective, teams often start by emphasizing the visual experience with clickable prototypes. […]

 A Pandemic Isn’t a Reason to Stop Researching (but… It Might Be a Good Reason to Start)